-Organized sports are great, but they’ve got some strikes against them, notably rules, equipment, and did we mention rules?
+Organized sports are great, but they’ve got some strikes against them.
+Notably, rules, equipment, and did we mention rules?
 Sometimes, the best outdoor games for kids are low on rules or regulations and high on imagination.
-Think: classic games like four square, steal the bacon, h-o-r-s-e, and others that bring back memories of long summer days, pre-screens, when bored kids had to create their own fun.
+Think: classic games like four square, steal the bacon, and h-o-r-s-e that bring back memories of long summer days, pre-screens, when bored kids had to create their own fun.

-So what are some of the best unorganized outdoor games?
+So what are some of the best classic outdoor games?
 To qualify for this ranking, these outdoor kids games had to be simple enough that they could be explained to a 5-year-old in the space of two minutes, yet have a sophisticated enough structure that winners and losers can be clearly delineated.
 Do the rules change on the fly?
 Sure.
-Are there myriad versions?
+Are there several iterations?
 Absolutely.
 We haven’t even begun to crack the rich tradition of regional games.
 Does that matter?
 Absolutely not, because these outdoor games for kids are simple, fun, and easy to explain.

 So, the 31 unorganized outdoor games for kids have been refined over the years from one lightly bruised generation to the next, getting better with age.
 From Kick the Can to Duck Duck Goose to plain old Tag, all of these activities are easy to get started and a lot of fun.
 (Obviously, when it comes to social distancing, use your own judgement.
 But most of these games can be kept in the family.)
 Let the games begin…